cygnius/nick-fury/WebDev/README.md

-## Web Development challenge hiring assignments for EffDog
+## Web Development challenge hiring assignments for EffX

 ### Introduction
 The goal of this challenge is to test your familiarity with concepts in Java & Web API design.
-To read more about the recruitment process and open opportunities at EffDog, click [here](https://bit.ly/31O42C1)
+To read more about the recruitment process and open opportunities at EffX, click [here](https://bit.ly/31O42C1)

 *Note: This is a public submission.
-Any work on this assignment does not bring EffDog or its employees any moat; and by design, is made to assess skills we need.
-Stories provided are unrelated to EffDog's core business.*
+Any work on this assignment does not bring EffX or its employees any moat; and by design, is made to assess skills we need.
+Stories provided are unrelated to EffX's core business.*

 ### Assignment